beverloo/periodic-background-sync/README.md

 is up to the browser implemetation.
 Also, the interval between any two periodic sync events for a registration doesn't have to be the same.

+Since a website will most likely download resources from the network when processing a `periodicsync` event, multiple `periodicsync` events can cause a lot of data consumption.
+Like other service worker events, `periodicsync` MAY be subject to the service worker execution timeout.
+Every time the browser dispatches these events, the browser will potentially be kept awake for this duration, which COULD be a few minutes.
+This can cause battery drain.
+The browser implementation SHOULD therefore ensure an appropriate interval for firing these events.
+It MAY cap this interval per origin and across origins.
+The browser MAY also use other considerations, such as as user engagement with the origin, to make this decision.

+To decide what an appropriate interval is, consider how often the underlying operating system allows scheduling repetetive tasks.
+Android and iOS impose a minimum interval of 15 and 10 minutes, respectively, at the time of writing.
+For installed web apps, however, this interval is too small.
+This is because firing the event in the browser from an installed web app puts a higher strain on the system and is more resource intensive.

 # References and acknowledgements

   * [Background Sync](https://wicg.github.io/BackgroundSync/spec/)